Life as a Recovering Four (Mostly Five Wing)

 But in the meantime you’ll discover that you have many of the same patterns and difficulties that everyone else does, and then you will begin to build a heart of compassion for self and others.
 You will feel it more deeply–that everyone suffers as you do.
 You’ll be kinder and way less judgmental.
 Your heart will soften and love will be able to reach you.
 These are the fruits of your labor, this observing your patterns runaway from you like an elephant-on-steroids, then apologizing for the suffering this elephant causes–which you didn’t create and which you didn’t decide as a little boy to be ruled by–and then having to make amends again.
 And again.
 You’ll experience moments of genuine tenderness, calmness, inner peace.
 And then of course, you’ll lose it because the personality takes a very long time to observe, unwind and tire out.
 It’s nearly immortal, as Mr. Almass says: ‘The personality will do anything in its power to preserve its identity and uphold its domain.
 This tendency – or, let’s say, this need – is so deep, so entrenched, so completely the fabric of our identity, that only the person who has gone a long way toward establishing the essential life will be able to apprehend and appreciate this.
 This need is in our flesh, blood, bones even our atoms.
 The power of the personality is so great, so immense, so deep, so subtle that the person who contends with it for a long time will have to give it its due respect.
 Its power is awesome.
 Its subtlety is unimaginable.
 Its intelligence is limitless.’
 So don’t be discouraged if you can.
 Well, you’ll be discouraged but relax into this process more and more and you’ll develop an awesome sense of humor, and you’ll have much greater patience for the mechanical patterns of others.
 You’ll see that they too aren’t in control, just like you.
 You’ll come to understand the words of Maurice Nicoll who said…’You’re a fool and I’m a fool, so we can relax and have a conversation.
 Change happens slowly, and you don’t make it happen.’

 “As a result of your inner work, habitual personality patterns will begin to transform.
 But you don’t ‘will’ these results.
 There is magic in nonjudgmental observation.
 So be of good cheer if you can.
 The more joy you bring to this, well, the more fun and the easier to sit in the grace of unconditional kindness towards self and others.”
 So, back to this Four journey.
 Several things caught my attention as a result of understanding more clearly my Type Four inner psychology.
 I discovered that I’d had this relationship with ‘longing’ since I was a little boy, this inexplicable hunger for something I could not put words on.
-It that could not be named.
+That which could not be named.
 I wanted something in my depths that showed itself as a hunger, an emptiness, a sense that something was missing that I craved–what the heck was it!
 And as a little guy I didn’t have a language for it.
 Mom did not say, “Dear son, I see you’ve got the heart and soul of the Type Four, so with it comes an inexplicable yearning for something that is invisible.
 Haunting in that it won’t leave you alone.
 This particular facet of human life, which many will experience as they take a deeper dive into themselves, you as a Type Four cannot put to sleep.
 Others can, temporarily at least, until the great spiritual hunger begins to haunt them too.
 But you, little one, you start with this.
 And at times you will misinterpret its meaning, well, for many years you will attach to the idea that you are different than others, unique in your suffering, somehow an outsider to the human experience.
 But alas, one in nine human beings have this predilection, and this will take time to discover.
 And I as your mother, having no formal training to help you with this, I will mostly be as kind to you as I can and wonder to myself, what is my son dreaming about that makes him so apparently unhappy and dissatisfied?
 And why is he so sensitive that his heart can appear broken at the drop of a hat?”
 Poor mom.
 But, her kindness, she being a Type Two, did wonders for me in the long run.
 Her love was constant.

 So you can imagine what this little guy, at a very young age, Uncle Wiggiley at his side, wondered about the weird dilemma he faced: a longing for something no one knew about, an ever circulating confusion that after moments of grace and joy, waiting for him was the ‘longing’, the ’emptiness’, playing through him like a ghost.
 Such that privately and wordlessly to himself he felt, “There must be something wrong with me.
 I shouldn’t be experiencing this.”
 Add to this the huge sensitivity to other people’s suffering, somehow having inherited eyes to see and feel the hidden darkness and emotional pain of mom and dad that often was tucked underneath the rug, placed in the basement, or masqueraded as fake happiness, or as competitive zeal.
 Yet he had eyes for the dark and could see it and feel the accompanying sorrow and heartbreak that resided in them.
 This too was a mystery, this serious side of his psyche that also could not rest.
 He had a good heart, a kind heart, that just needed a little bit of guidance for navigating this inner world.
 Not that anyone could actually do that for him, because, well, they couldn’t.
 That would be his work.But it colored his world with a pretty thick lens of darkness particular to his Type Four temperament.